coco33920/cv/docs/index.md

 I'm now at [ISTIC](https://istic.univ-rennes1.fr/), Beaulieu Campus, Rennes 1 University.
 In second year of a BSc, majoring in CS.

+In parralel I'm in a research internship at IRISA/INRIA Rennes, [Team PACAP](https://team.inria.fr/pacap/presentation/) from february until July, where I will work on OFast3D to optimize code, starting with mathematical transformation of GCode.

 ### Working experience
 I spent a month working in the IT department of the French *Direction Générale des Finances Publiques* (which is somewhat equivalent to the IRS to be simple).